Defining the Value of Security's Accomplishments

 Arguably the most common challenge among security leaders is being able to communicate the value that risk management services and programs bring to the organization.

 The balanced scorecard was originally developed as a business strategic planning and management system.
 It can be adapted for use by Security.
 A key element of the balanced scorecard technique is to include both financial and non-financial performance measures.
 To get started, answer the questions in the chart for Security at your organization.

 Internal Customer Value Analysis

-Here we mean an analysis of who values your service and why.
+This is an analysis of who values your services and why.
 Why is this important?

 Connecting Board-Level Risks to Security Mitigation